by Freddie Johnson

-Freddie and other PCCC staff and volunteers initiated the development of Conservation Burial Alliance (CBA) in 2016.
+Johnson and other PCCC staff and volunteers initiated the development of Conservation Burial Alliance (CBA) in 2016.
 CBA is a collaborative organization of conservation burial ground operators and other invested allies.
 H.e currently serves on the CBA Board of Directors.

-Freddie was president of a North Carolina sports company he founded in 1976, inspired by playing collegiate tennis at Pfeiffer University and the University of North Carolina at Charlotte, until 1989.
+Johnson was president of a North Carolina sports company he founded in 1976, inspired by playing collegiate tennis at Pfeiffer University and the University of North Carolina at Charlotte, until 1989.
 That year he and his wife Peggy moved to Gainesville, and he began a 19-year career with a pharmaceutical company specializing in dermatology.
 He is a certified USPTA teaching (tennis) professional.
-Freddie has been a nature and animal lover since his childhood experience of growing up in and around the woods and creeks of North Carolina.
+Johnson has been a nature and animal lover since his childhood experience of growing up in and around the woods and creeks of North Carolina.